rabuckley/Maui.ContextMenu/README.md

 ## Implementation details

-This plugins aims to use the underlying platform's features as much as possible, however when needed the platform was extended to offer the best user experience.
+This plugin aims to use the underlying platform's features as much as possible, however when needed the platform was extended to offer the best user experience.

 ### iOS

 iOS provides a native and comprehensive context menu feature.
 This was used to support this plugin.

 The [UIContextMenuInteraction](https://developer.apple.com/documentation/uikit/uicontextmenuinteraction) was used to support standalone controls.
-For items views, [contextMenuConfigurationForItemsAt](https://developer.apple.com/documentation/uikit/uicollectionviewdelegate/4002186-collectionview) or an equivalent method was used
+For items views, [contextMenuConfigurationForItemsAt](https://developer.apple.com/documentation/uikit/uicollectionviewdelegate/4002186-collectionview) or an equivalent method was used.

 ### Android